openvinotoolkit/geti-sdk/README.md

   contains bounding boxes for "dog" objects, and has the dogs segmented as a "dog shape" label.

+- `create_demo_projects.py` -> Populates your SC cluster with 6 different projects,
+  all based on the COCO dataset.
+Each project represents one of the supported task within SC MVP.
+The projects created are:

+  - **Segmentation demo** -- Segmentation of 'dog' and 'person' objects
+  - **Detection demo** -- Detection of 'horse' and 'cat' objects
+  - **Classification demo** -- Single class classification of 'horse' vs 'dog' vs 'cat'
+  - **Anomaly classification demo** -- Anomaly classification of images of animals ('Normal') vs cars and bicycles ('Anomalous')
+  - **Animal detection to segmentation demo** -- Detection of 'animal', followed by segmentation into three categories: 'horse', 'dog', 'cat'
+  - **Animal detection to classification demo** -- Detection of 'animal', followed by classification into three categories: 'horse', 'dog', 'cat'

 > **NOTE**: To run these examples you'll need to have the COCO dataset (or a subset thereof) on
 > your local disk.
+>
-I recommend using the 2017 validation dataset, which contains 5000
+> I recommend using the 2017 validation dataset, which contains 5000
 > images.
-It can be downloaded via
+It can be downloaded using the `download_coco.py` script from the `examples`
+> folder (this is the recommended way to obtain the data!).
+The script should be ran
+> from within the `examples` folder, and will extract the dataset in such a way that
+> all other example scripts can be run once the download completes. **NOTE:** You may
+> have to turn off your VPN in order to be able to download the data
+>
+> Alternatively, you can download the COCO data manually via
 > [this link](http://images.cocodataset.org/zips/val2017.zip) (approx. 1 Gb download).

 The above examples work with Datumaro for annotation loading, so in principle they